-Addressed in today’s “Ask a Question” mailbag: Chester County Will Contest.
+From our “Ask a Question” Mailbag: Chester County Will Contest

 “I believe my brother got my father to change his Will using undue influence.
 He filed the will with the Chester County Register of Wills.
 If I decide to challenge the Will, where is the trial?
 Is the process long?”